-No one has discovered the original copies of Scripture written by John, Paul, and others, but at this time we possess well over 5,500 handwritten copies of different portions of Scripture.
-Some of these manuscripts are as old as the second century A.D.
-The oldest manuscripts have been found in the warm, dry climates of Northern Artica and Palestine but the vast majority of what we have today were created in Eastern Europe and Turkey in the ninth century or later.
+No one has discovered the original copies of Scripture written by John, Paul, and others, but at this time we possess about 5,300 handwritten copies of different portions of Scripture.
+Some of these manuscripts are sol das the second century A.D.
+The oldest manuscripts have been found in the warm, dry climates of Northern Africa and Palestine, but the vast majority of what we have today were created in Eastern Europe and Turkey in the ninth century or later.

 At first, individual believers labored over their work, using primitive ink pens to write on stretched animal skins or paper made from reeds.
 Later, when the number of Christians grew, the demand for more copies led to the development of scriptoriums.
-In these rooms, one man read from the manuscript while several copyists recorded the words, thereby making new copies.
-These scriptoriums were most common around Byzantium, the capital of the Eastern Empire Itoday's Istanbul, Turkey).
-In Byzantum, Greek was still the dominant language, so the Church aggressively produced copies in the original language of the New Testament.
+In these rooms, one man read from the manuscript while several copvists recorded the words, thereby making new copies.
+These scriptoriums were most common around Byzantium, the capital of the Eastern Empire (today's Istanbul, Turkey), In Byzantium, Greek was still the dominant language, so the Church aggressively produced copies in the original language of the New Testa-

-The number of copies of Scripture we have today is overwhelming compared to the other pieces of literature within about the same time as the New Testament.
-Although none of these manuscripts match perfectly because of human copying errors, the level of agreement far exceeds other ancient writings.
-Almost all of these inconsistencies are obvious and of these inconsistencies are obvious to easily corrected.
-These manuscripts prove that our Bible is a reliable record of the inspired Word G God.
+The number of copies of Scripture we have today is overwhelming compared to all the other pieces of literature written about the same time as the New Testament.
+Although none of these manuscripts match perfectly because of human copying errors, the level of agreement far exceeds other ancient writtings.
+Almost all of these inconsistencies are obvious and easily corrected.
+These manuscripts prove that our Bible is a reliable record of the inspired Scriptures, preserved by God.
 The author of this Gospel was one of those twelve men, but he never used his own name in his Gospel account.
 We can, however, by process of elimination, determine who the author was not.

 - Read the following verses and write the names of the disciples who could not have written this Gospel:

 - John 1:40- Andrew, Simon, Peter's brother

-- John 1:41-\\\\\Simon
+- John 1:41- Simon

-- John 1:43-\\\\\ Philip
+- John 1:43- Philip

-- John 1:45-\\\\\\
+- John 1:45- Nathanael

-Nathanael

 - John 6:70-71- Judas Iscariot

-- John 11:16-\\\\\ Thomas

-- John 14:22- Judas, not Iscariot

-- It must be one of the seven disciples in John 21:2, but of those men, three mentioned by name we have already eliminated.
+- John 11:16- Thomas - John 14:22- Judas, not Iscariot - Eliminating these men leaves only five possibilities.
+Who are they?
+James, John, Bartholomew, Matthew, and James the son of Alphaeus - It must be one of the seven disciples in John 21:2, but of those men, three mentioned by name we have already eliminated.
 That leaves four, two of whom are identified as the sons of Zebedee.
 Who are those two men?
 James and John